Y Pwyllgor Deisebau

 I really believe that—.
 Now I've lost my thread.
 Let's deal with cost.
 I work very hard at working out our pricing structure, and it is a really difficult thing for a person with no business training at all to do, and I do keep a very close eye on what my local competitors, if you wish, colleagues, are charging to make sure that I stay in line.
 But, what I will comment on is that it is incredibly hard to make a living as an independent veterinary surgeon, in my opinion.
 I drive a Toyota Yaris, I live in a two-up, two-down mid-terraced property; I am not printing money, despite what most of my clients and many friends, even family, seem to think.
 But, I just love what I do.
 I love that I can and am able to care for sick animals, and I ask for a reasonable return for my level of skills, expertise and compassion.

 Recently, I lost a colleague, a registered veterinary nurse, because, as a single person, she simply could not buy a home locally to Sussex on the salary that I could afford to pay her.
 And I really do feel that the vast majority of my team are underpaid for their level of skill, and I would very much like to be paying them significantly more.
-I don't know if any of you have done this, but you go to the vet and you told that the initial consultation is £54.50 and the total bill today is £120, and the first thing the client does is to gasp, 'How much?'.
+I don't know if any of you have done this, but you go to the vet and you are told that the initial consultation is £54.50 and the total bill today is £120, and the first thing the client does is to gasp, 'How much?'.
 And it's like, 'I am so worth this.
 The care that I am giving you is so worth it.'
 But, the perception from the customer is something quite different, and this is a very real issue for the whole profession, and possibly contributory to that mental health thing, because the employed vets are getting that slight gasping sound every 15 minutes.

 Thank you so much.
 I'll pass back to the Chair.